-Shopping on the internet and having goods delivered to your door can be a practical solution for many people with sight problems.
+Shopping on the internet and having goods and groceries delivered to your door can be a practical solution for many people with sight loss.

 Shopping online offers many advantages:

 You can shop any time of the day or night.

 You have a vast amount of choice – if you don't see what you want on one site you can simply move on to the next.

 When buying groceries you can check the cooking instructions.

 You can compare prices from hundreds of different sellers.